-The Medical Assisting program is 1500 contact hours over a period of 66 weeks for students enrolled in the day program and 110 weeks for students enrolled in the night program.
-All students must complete the program with 98.5 quarter credit hours.
-Prior to graduation, students are required to complete a clinical competencies course, for a total of 152 contact hours, and a 160-hour practicum.
-Please refer to the Externship/Practicum, Clinical, or Fieldwork requirements contained within the Academic Information section of the catalog.
-Upon successful completion of the program, graduates will be awarded an Associate in Specialized Technology in Medical Assisting.
+The Medical Assistant program is 1450 contact hours over a period of 77 weeks.
+All students must complete the program with a minimum of 109.5 quarter credit hours.
+Prior to graduation, students are required to complete a clinical competencies course for a total of 110 contact hours, and a 160 hour externship.
+Please refer to the Externship or Clinical requirements contained within the Academic Information section of the catalog.
+Upon successful completion of the program, graduates will be awarded an Associate's degree in Medical Assistant.

 The Institution cannot guarantee a student's ability to pass optional certification exams offered by external certifying agencies, nor their eligibility either to take a national certification exam or become certified or registered.
 A student's eligibility may depend on his or her work experience, secondary and/or postsecondary education credentials, the results of a criminal background check, meeting other licensure or certification requirements, or the program or School itself having appropriate accreditation or licensure.
 Some employers and/or externship/practicum sites may themselves require a criminal background check, medical examination, proof of immunizations, fingerprinting and/or drug screening prior to assignment.
 The background check may include, but is not limited to, criminal history records (from state, federal and other agencies), social security number trace, residency history, and nationwide sex offender registry.

 Felony or serious misdemeanor convictions may limit or restrict employment as well as externship/practicum placement opportunities where background checks are required.